LamarcheG/TheUni/1st semester/Week 1.md

 ## Tasks :clipboard:

+- [ ] Create the folder structure for the semester.

+>What im thinking is that we should have a folder for each semester and inside each semester folder we should have a folder for each week.
+In the week folder, we should have a README.md that contains the weekly plan and report.
+The daily logs should be in a separate file.

 - [ ] We need to explain in details what we are going to do and how we are going to do it for each week.

 - [ ] We need to include links to the different resources we are going to use.